-It is important that all Groups sit within a clear accountability structure and this is particularly important where we expand Cochrane's presence in a country by having multiple presences, such as affiliates.
+It is important that all Groups work within a clear accountability structure and this is particularly important where we expand Cochrane's presence in a country by having multiple presences, such as Affiliates.
+Where there is already a Centre or other established presence in a country, they will be involved in developing the new Groups.
+It is critical that in every country we have a coordinating presence so that there is a clear line of accountability for all Cochrane activities.

-Where a country has a Centre it will be responsible for approving new Affiliate Groups or Associate Centres.
-These smaller Groups will then be accountable through the Centre.